Get in the know on Internode.

 As mentioned above, Internode's entertainment bundle is a good option if you've had it with Foxtel, and you're fixing for Fetch.
 It gets you a Fetch Mini Set-top-box at no extra monthly cost (outside of a $59.99 set-up fee), and a standard Fetch subscription (free-to-air channels), and access to streaming apps like Netflix and Stan, though those require a separate subscription.

-It’s an okay deal but not as tempting as Internode makes it out to be.
-The Fetch Mini costs $169 outright, and you still have to pay a $59.99 set-up fee, so there’s a possible saving of around $109 on hardware.
-That’s fine, but when you calculate the premium cost of signing up with Internode, and the modem fees you pay (even on contract), the small saving on Fetch feels like a moot point.
+It's an okay deal but not as tempting as Internode makes it out to be.
+The Fetch Mini costs $169 outright, and you still have to pay a $59.99 set-up fee, so there's a possible saving of around $109 on hardware.
+That's fine, but when you calculate the premium cost of signing up with Internode, and potential modem fees, the small saving on Fetch feels like a moot point.

 Internode's static IP pack add-on will tempt some gamers and VPN users too.
 For an additional $10 per month, Internode will hook you up with a static IPv4 address and a static /56 IPv6 prefix for your local area network.
 Static IP addresses are handy for users who need to remotely connect to a Virtual Private Network (VPN) for work or use a Smart DNS service to browse from another location (for things like streaming overseas content).

 Outside of that, Internode offers the bare minimum broadband features and no additional perks.
 There are no discounts for bundled mobile plans, no cheap movie tickets or discounts (like you get with other premium providers), and no usage monitoring/customer service apps.